iamwhoiamwhoami/warera-translation/README.md

 ## Adding a New Language

-If you'd like to add support for a new language, please open an issue first so we can discuss it.
+If you start translating a language, please open an issue to let people know you're working on it.

 ## License